gmatrangola/ProtoBLE/README.md

 protoc plugins to generate code for each of the target platforms.

 ## NEW!
-This is an early release of the code.
-Knida pre-beta.
-If you are brave, go for it.
-This library is currently used for a project that is still under development.
+This library is was developed for a project that is still under development.
-ProtoBLE will move out of beta after that project gets fielded or there is a significant purchase of the commercial licnese.
+ProtoBLE will move out of beta after that project gets fielded or when there is a significant purchase of the commercial license.

 ## Setup